-Analysis | Who Trump talked to on the day of the Capitol riot
+Analysis | The people to whom Trump talked on the day of the Capitol riot

 Sean Hannity, Fox News host.
 (11:08 p.m., nine minutes)

-As the riot was underway, Hannity (like many others close to Trump) tried to encourage the White House to more aggressively renounce the violence.
+As the riot was underway, Hannity (like many others close to Trump) encouraged the White House to more aggressively renounce the violence.
 His text messages to Trump staffers have been obtained by the House select committee and made public, revealing a divergence between his private exhortations and his on-air commentary that night.
 Hannity and Trump often spoke on the phone; in this case, it was well after Hannity’s program aired.

 Josh Hawley, senator from Missouri.
 (White House called; called Trump without recorded call back)

-Hawley was the first Republican senator to announce his intent to object to the submitted electoral votes on Jan.
+Hawley was the first Republican senator to announce his intent to object to the submitted electoral college votes on Jan.
 6 — an objection he maintained even after the riot.
-The White House contacted him in the morning, and the call logs record that he had reached out to Trump by the early evening, but no conversation is logged.
+The White House contacted him in the morning, and the call logs record that he had tried to reach Trump by the early evening, but no conversation is logged.

 Eric Herschmann, lawyer and White House adviser.
 (10:50 p.m., six minutes)